Essen73/text-extract/README.md

 # text-extract
 I am trying to come up with a pyhton based tool to extract text form different types of sources and convert it into a NLP dataset.
 In this first version, text from a single pdf file is converted into text using textract and guide from an online article.
-The tool is not perfect but a good start.
+The tool is not perfect but a good start.[Source: https://medium.com/@rqaiserr/how-to-convert-pdfs-into-searchable-key-words-with-python-85aab86c544f]

 Several issues are obvious:
 1) entire sentences are showing up as a word; individual words are not being seperated